tomas-fryza/avr-course/lab6-i2c/README.md

 <a name="part2"></a>

-## Part 2: Synchronize repositories and create a new project

-1. In your working directory, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or Git Bash (on Windows) or Terminal (on Linux) to update the local repository.

-   > **Help:** Useful bash and git commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.

-2. In Visual Studio Code create a new PlatformIO project `lab6-i2c` for `Arduino Uno` board and change project location to your local repository folder `Documents/avr-course`.

-3. IMPORTANT: Rename `LAB6-I2C > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

-<a name="part3"></a>

-## Part 3: I2C scanner
+## Part 2: I2C scanner

 The goal of this task is to create a program that will verify the presence of devices connected to the I2C bus by sequentially trying all address combinations.

+1. In Visual Studio Code create a new PlatformIO project `lab6-i2c` for `Arduino Uno` board and change project location to your local folder.

+2. IMPORTANT: Rename `LAB6-I2C > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

-1. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/06-i2c/main.c) to `LAB6-I2C > src > main.c` source file.
+3. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/lab6-i2c/main.c) to `LAB6-I2C > src > main.c` source file.

-2. Use your favorite file manager and copy `timer` and `uart` libraries from the previous lab to the proper locations within the `LAB6-IC2` project.
+4. Copy the `timer` and `uart` libraries from the previous lab to the proper locations within the `LAB6-IC2` project.

-3. In PlatformIO project, create a new folder `LAB6-I2C > lib > twi`.
+5. In PlatformIO project, create a new folder `LAB6-I2C > lib > twi`.
 Within this folder, create two new files `twi.c` and `twi.h`.

-   1. Copy/paste [library source file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/twi.c) to `twi.c`
-   2. Copy/paste [header file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/include/twi.h) to `twi.h`

 The final project structure should look like this:

    ```c
    LAB6-I2C            // PlatfomIO project